 Social Security and Tax

 However, Social Security isn’t always taxable.
-It’s only taxable if you earn more than $25,000 as a single person or $32,000 for a married couple).
+It’s only taxable if your annual income is more than $25,000 as a single person or $32,000 for a married couple.
 Otherwise, even your social security isn’t taxed.
+Even still, if your yearly income is between $25,000 and $34,000 as an individual or between $32,000 and $44,000 as a married couple, you only pay taxes on 50%.
+Anything about that, the most you will be taxed is up to 85%.

 Workers’ Comp Attorney